kubeflow/arena/FAQ.md

 ## Common questions:

 ### Does arena support pytorch
-Not yet, although support for using kfserving is planned for 2019.
-More updates will be available here.
+Yes, we support it.
+See https://github.com/kubeflow/arena/releases/tag/v0.5.0 for details.